soonhyeon/soonhyeon/README.md

 ### Hi there 👋
-### I'm interested in Multimodal in deep learning field
+### I'm interested in multimodal in deep learning field

 <!--
 **soonhyeon/soonhyeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.